coreylowman/dfdx/README.md

 The [matrixmultiply crate](https://crates.io/crates/matrixmultiply) is the default BLAS library. **You don't need to do download/install anything for this to work!**

 To link to the `Intel MKL` libraries (assuming you installed it already) use the `intel-mkl` feature.
+See [feature flags docs](https://docs.rs/dfdx/latest/dfdx/feature_flags/index.html) for more info.

 ## API Preview